Expand To Show Full Article

 Mardi Gras at Universal Studios Florida

-Mardi Gras at Universal is one of Florida biggest parties.
-This event is hosted every year and typically runs from early February to early April and is very family friendly.
 Sections of the park transform into the big easy and there are weekend concerts, Cajun and creole food and one of the biggest Mardi Gras parades outside of New Orleans.
-And yes, those on the float throw out beads.
-Check out our video of the parade.
+And yes, those on the float throw out beads to the crowd.

 Holidays at Universal Orlando Resort